Dannflower/android-gaming-on-linux/README.md

 1. Download and install [Genymotion Desktop](https://www.genymotion.com/product-desktop/download/).
 2. Follow the [installation instructions](https://docs.genymotion.com/desktop/Get_started/013_Linux_install/) to install Genymotion in the directory of your choice.
+   - For simplicity, this guide installs Genymotion in: `~/bin`
-3. Launch Genymotion Desktop and follow the on-screen instruction to create an account (note: personal use is free as of writing this guide).
+4. Launch Genymotion Desktop and follow the on-screen instruction to create an account (note: personal use is free as of writing this guide).

 ## Creating & Configuring a Virtual Device